QMSTR/qmstr/doc/content/WIP/validation/_index.md

 * *Software delivery*: A software delivery is the handover and acceptance of a package (or set of packages, a distribution) from a supplier to a customer.
-Software delivery always involves two parties, one that provides a package with a maniest and one that receives those and validates them against each other.
+Software delivery always involves two parties, one that provides a package with a manifest and one that receives those and validates them against each other.
-* *Manifest*: A manifest in the context of validation is a SPDX file that that describes exactly one package, including its sub-packages (which are files), but not the content of the sub-packages.
+* *Manifest*: A manifest in the context of validation is a SPDX file that describes exactly one package, including its sub-packages (which are files), but not the content of the sub-packages.
 The manifest for a distribution describes the content of the distribution (the packages in the collection).
 The elements of the